btelles/docsite/custom_dc/upload_data.md

 Schema files (MCF), data files (CSV) and data specification files (TMCF) are stored in Google Cloud Storage (GCS) of the custom Data Commons GCP project.
 These files should be stored based on a desired layout, so data can be processed and show up correctly.
-It's worth to understand a few terms to better understand the data layout.
+To understand the data layout, one should first understand the following terms.

 ### Data Source

-Data source refers to a data agency such as "Census", "World Bank".
+Data source refers to a data agency such as "Census" or "World Bank".

 ### Dataset

 Dataset does not have a standard definition.
-The granulairty of a dataset varies depending on the sources.
-For example, one dataset can contain public parks information of all the states in USA if they are published together.
-Or if each state publishes this information individually, then there are multiple datasets for this topic.
+The granularity of a dataset varies depending on the sources.
+For example, one dataset can contain public parks information of all the states in the USA if they are published together.
+Or if each state publishes this information individually, then there will be multiple datasets for this topic.

 ### Import